 To the extent required by law, including the Clery Act, the College shall collect and annually report statistical information concerning sexual misconduct occurring within its jurisdiction.
-To promote public safety, the College will alert the campus community of incidents and developments of immediate concern.
+To promote public safety, the College will alert the campus community of incidents and developments of immediate concern occurring within its jurisdiction.

-12.5 Resources
+12.5 RESOURCES

-Information on Counseling and Victim Services: For further information on the counseling services available to victims of harassment and sexual assault, contact the Title IX Coordinator (see contact information in Section VII) or Counseling Services directly at (717) 299-7408.
-Other resources include:
+Information on Counseling and Victim Services: For further information on the counseling services available to student victims of harassment and sexual assault, contact: